madogiwa0124/aikotoba/README.md

 **Features**

-- Registrable : Register an account using your email address and password.
 - Authenticatable : Authenticate account using email and password.
+- Registrable(optional) : Register an account using your email address and password.
 - Confirmable(optional) : After registration, send an email with a token to confirm account.
 - Lockable(optional) : Lock account if make a mistake with password more than a certain number of times.
 - Recoverable(optional) : Recover account by resetting password.